Empyreal092/GFD-Written-Solutions/README.md

 # GFD-Written-Solutions
 This document contains the erreta and some solutions to the GFD Written Exam at NYU Courant.
 The exams are in the "Problem\_packages" folder and is available by request from the department.
-PDE of the solution is available [here](https://drive.google.com/file/d/1KUx3hcL0IOHWuUP0YWinXTA-_gn1kcmq/view?usp=sharing).

 Read Chapter 2 - Erreta before doing the problems might save you some time and pain.
 It contains the (possible) errors of the problems.